 The 2017 Bird in Hand Shiraz is produced by Bird in Hand.
 This Shiraz is deep red in color, underpinned by bright purple hues.
 It is lifted and complex on the nose, it shows notes of raspberry and blueberry with a touch of black pepper, vanilla, and cedar.
 This wine is medium to full-bodied and elegant with fleshy dark fruit characters, silky tannins and balanced acidity culminating in a long and rewarding finish.
 It has 14.5% ABV.

-This dry white wine produced by Ktima Brintziki comes from the valley of Enipeas and Pissatidos.
+This dry white wine produced by Ktima Brintziki comes from the valley of Enipeas and Pissatidos is one of the Best 10 Wines to Try Out This Summer.
 This Greece beauty has the varietal composition of 70% Roditis and 30% Assyrtiko.
 On the nose, it has intense floral aromas, with crisp acidity in the mouth and elegant aftertaste.
 Enipeas is a 2017 vintage.

-The 2016 Leaning Oak Vineyard is produced by T. Berkley Wines of United States.
+The 2016 Leaning Oak Vineyard is produced by T. Berkley Wines of the United States is on our rundown of the Best 10 Wines to Try Out This Summer.
 True to its varietal, this lush Cabernet Franc from Napas Los Carneros AVA shows highlights of cherry and red plum.
-The tannins are soft, almost dark chocolate like, after 15 months aging in French Oak, and the finish retains the slightest hint of pepper and spice.
+The tannins are soft, almost dark chocolate-like, after 15 months aging in French Oak, and the finish retains the slightest hint of pepper and spice.